opensearch-project/.github/CONTRIBUTING.md

     involved.
  ```

 We require that every contribution to OpenSearch is signed with a Developer Certificate of Origin.

 DCO checks are enabled via a [DCO workflow app](https://github.com/apps/dco) across the entire opensearch-project organization, and your PR will fail CI without it.

 Additionally, we kindly ask you to use your real name.
-We do not accept anonymous contributors, nor those utilizing pseudonyms.
+A real name does not require a legal name, nor a birth name, nor any name that appears on an official ID (e.g. a passport).
+Your real name is the name you convey to people in the community for them to use to identify you as you.
+The key concern is that your identification is sufficient enough to contact you if an issue were to arise in the future about your contribution.
+Thus, your real name should not be an anonymous id or false name that misrepresents who you are.

 Each commit must include a DCO which looks like this, which includes a real name and a valid email address where you can receive emails: